New state law bans public funding for human cloning

 State representative Karilyn Brown sponsored the bill, and says while state laws already ban this type of research, it closes a loophole from state dollars being used outside the state.

-“It’s a sanctity of life measure.
-If you believe in sanctity of life from life to death, then you don’t want to see embryos used just for research,” Brown said.
+“It’s just a sanctity of life measure.
+If you believe in the sanctity of life from conception to natural death, then you don’t want to see embryos used just for research,” Brown said.

 There are some exceptions to this law including in vitro fertilization, fertility enhancing drugs, or other research in cloning using tissues, organs, plants or animals.